Warning…once you have gone here, you may never be able to turn back!!!

 - ½ cup water

-- Measure the flour into a large bowl then mix the butter and sugar into the flour.
+- Measure the flour into a large bowl, add the baking soda then mix the butter and sugar into the flour.
 Dissolve the salt into the water then gradually pour the water and salt mixture into the flour, butter and sugar mixture, mix together and knead until the dough becomes nice and soft.
 But not too soft!...

 - If the dough is too soft add some more flour until dough is smooth, soft and does not stick on your hand.
 Cover the dough with a damp tea-towel for about 15 minutes.